 Within 14 working days of receiving a complaint in the approved form, a meeting must be held between the parties in dispute and either the grievance committee or the owners corporation.
 At the meeting, each party can be represented by a lawyer or another representative.

 If the owners corporation decides to not take action, nor to apply to VCAT for an order relating to an alleged breach, it must notify the complainant and set out reasons for its decision (s 154).

 Alternatively, prior to taking legal action, the owners corporation may ask the person to rectify the breach; if this is not done, the owners corporation can issue a final notice (ss 155–157).

 If the owners corporation does not respond, or if the complainant is unsatisfied with the outcome, conciliation through CAV is available.
 There is nothing to prevent the complainant (not the owners corporation) applying directly to CAV and avoiding the internal dispute resolution process.

 Section 159 requires that the owners corporation reports at an AGM any complaints received and where action is taken at VCAT.
 The report must not identify the parties in dispute.

-The Owners Corporation List of VCAT that hears owners corporations disputes is a no-cost jurisdiction.
+The Owners Corporations List of VCAT hears owners corporations disputes and is a no-cost jurisdiction.
 You may need VCAT’s consent to be legally represented.

-Under section 168 of the OC Act, VCAT has the discretion to award monetary orders, including expenses and costs on application.
-There is now a presumption that a successful party will be awarded relevant filing and hearing fees.
+Under the OC Act (s 168), VCAT can award monetary orders, including expenses and costs on application.
+There is a presumption that a successful party will be awarded relevant filing and hearing fees.
 An owners corporation must follow up a notice with a final notice before applying to VCAT (s 157).

 An owners corporation can apply to VCAT for an exemption from compliance with certain requirements under the OC Act (s 170).
 An application for an exemption from the requirement to have a unanimous resolution requires that the vote in favour of the resolution be at least 75 per cent, with no votes in the negative (s 171(4)).